kcudding/EApops/EAlifetable.md

 complete these analyses, we will use the self-reported year of joining the EA community.
-We will generate an indepednent estimate of community growth rates for each survey based on the age structure (i.e., “age” in the EA community) of the responents.
+We will generate an indepednent estimate of community growth rates for each survey based on the age structure (i.e., “age” in the EA community) of the respondents.
 Therefore, in this approach, we need not assume there is similarity in response rates between different surveys.
 However, to do this analysis we do need to assume that the age distribution is stable from year to year.
 Therefore, these calculations